quham/health-task-orchestrator/README.md

 - More properties for task e.g. due date, category, patient, priority
 - Templates for different kinds of tasks
 - Login and Auth
-- From in memory storage to DB with Auth
+- From in-memory storage to DB with Auth
 - Test suite
-- Tailor to healthcare setting via discussions with healthcare professionals
+- Tailor to healthcare via discussions with healthcare professionals
 - Task Anyalytics: completion rates, completion time etc.